 After it receives a claim, an insurance company may:

 - Pay the settlement as demanded

-- Propose a counter settlement
+- Propose a counter-settlement

 - Deny the claim

-Our attorneys negotiate with the insurer to try to come to terms on a settlement that is acceptable to our client.
+Our attorneys negotiate with the insurer to try to come to terms with a settlement that is acceptable to our client.
 If we cannot reach an agreement, we would discuss with the client filing a personal injury lawsuit and pursuing compensation in court for medical expenses, lost income, and pain and suffering.